 by Avery Beadle | Aug 6, 2024 | How-To, Hyacinths, Learn, Planting, Planting & Care, Southern States, Specialty, Tulips

 Gardening websites, magazines, and influencers often extol the beauty of spring-flowering bulbs in outdoor containers.
-They are less forthcoming about how challenging it can be to achieve the lovely plantings they show.
-What’s so difficult about growing bulbs in...
+They are less forthcoming about planting bulbs in containers and how challenging it can be to achieve the lovely plantings they show.
+What’s so...

 by Avery Beadle | Jan 11, 2024 | How-To, Hyacinths, Learn, Planting, Planting & Care, Southern States, Specialty, Tulips